-In addition to the centralized beamforming approach, coordinated beamforming is another effective technique of invoking multiple-antenna technologies.
-The concept of coordinated beamforming relies on the cooperation of a number of single-antenna devices for the sake of forming virtual antenna arrays, which, however, relies on setting aside much of the achievable capacity for inter-node information exchange.
-Figure 2 illustrates a possible implementation of coordinated beamforming in NOMA.
-More particularly, several BSs are engaged in coordinated beamforming to serve a cell edge user, where each BS serves a single user within its own cell by applying SIC for cancelling the intra-cell interference received from the cell edge user.
+Fig. 2: Beamformer based structure of multiple-antenna aided NOMA the cooperation of a number of single antenna devices for the sake of forming virtual antenna arrays, which however relies on setting aside much of the achievable capacity for inter-node information exchange.
+Fig. 2 illustrates a possible implementation of coordinated beamforming in NOMA.
+More particularly, several BSs are engaged in coordinated beamforming to serve a cell edge user, where each BS serves a single user within its own cell by applying SIC for cancelling the intra-cell interference received from the cell-edge user.
 By doing so, the performance of the cell edge user is enhanced, which results in better fairness for the entire network.

-The initial idea of coordinated beamforming of NOMA, which is similar to the coordinated multipoint (CoMP) transmission scheme, was proposed in [5], where two coordinated BSs invoke an Alamouti-code-based coordinated SC to simultaneously serve a pair of users in each others' vicinity as well as a cell edge user.
-As an evolution of the single-antenna-based systems of [5], the authors also considered multiple-antenna-assisted BSs and users in [6], which was essentially a coordinated MIMO-NOMA system setup.
+The initial idea of coordinated beamforming of NOMA, which is similar to the coordinated multi-point (CoMP) transmission scheme, was proposed in [5], where two coordinated BSs invoke an Alamouti code based coordinated SC to simultaneously serve a pair of users in each others' vicinity as well as a cell edge user.
+As an evolution of the single antenna based systems of [5], the authors also considered multiple-antenna assisted BSs and users in [6], which was essentially a coordinated MIMO-NOMA system setup.
 In particular, a joint centralized and coordinated beamforming design was developed for suppressing the inter-cell interference as well as for enhancing the throughput of the cell edge users.